max-tarika/github-open-pull-requests/README.md

    ```

 ## Tests
-To run the test suite, run this command on the command line: `npm test`
+To run the test suite, run `npm test` on the command line.